jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - private/public zones
   - Alias Records:
     - Name, Type=A, Value=Azure resource names (in case IP addresses change)
+    - Azure alias records enable a zone apex domain to reference other Azure resources from the DNS zone.
+    - An alias record allows you to link the zone apex (wideworldimports.com) to a load balancer.
+It creates a link to the Azure resource, rather than a direct IP-based connection.
+So, if the IP address of your load balancer changes, the zone apex record continues to work.
+    - Even though we're creating an alias, the base record type must still be either A, AAAA, or CNAME.
+    - Alias record set must be "Yes"
+  - The apex domain is the highest level of your domain.
+In our case, that's wideworldimports.com.
+The apex domain is also sometimes referred to as the zone apex or root apex.
+It's often represented by the @ symbol in your DNS zone records.
   - Private DNS Zone
     - Virtual Network Link
+      - To link the private DNS zone to a virtual network, you create a virtual network link.
     - Enable auto registration
       - Auto-registers DNS records for VMs in the Linked Virtual Networks
   - Types of Records